leonelgalan/site/_posts/2020-04-24-ansible-raspberry-pi.md

 ### Prepare your SD Card

 All the code in this section should be run on the same terminal session.
-Just make sure you edit the `IMAGE_NANE` and `DISK` variables before.
+Just make sure you edit the `IMAGE_NAME` and `DISK` variables before.

 #### Download Raspian